cortexlabs/cortex/README.md

 # Cost-effective serverless computing

 Cortex is a highly-scalable and cost-effective serverless computing platform that runs in your AWS account.
-It scales microservices, data processing, machine learning, and other compute-intensive workloads.
-Cortex is designed to handle production traffic of up to 10M QPS at up to 75% less than the cost of AWS Lambda.
+It scales microservices, data processing, machine learning, and other compute-intensive realtime and batch workloads.
+Cortex is designed to handle production traffic of up to 20M QPS and is up to 90% less expensive than AWS Lambda.

 <br>

 ## Maximize instance utilization

-**Workload autoscaling** - set autoscaling policies for each workload based on its traffic.
+**Workload autoscaling** - set autoscaling policies per workload based on its traffic.

-**Resource requests** - configure CPU, GPU, and memory requests for each workload, without limits.
+**Resource requests** - configure CPU, GPU, and memory requests per workload, without limits.

 **Container deployments** - customize the runtime and request concurrency for each container.